andrew-irods/How-To/Eclipse-attach-to-running-process.md

             rm -f hello-world-1
 ~~~

 Don't forget that the delimiter in Makefile is the tab (\t) character, or you will get syntax errors.
+This Makefile will create a single configuration in Debug mode (-g -O0, and the symbols are not stripped from the executable).
+When you use Eclipse as a proper IDE, it will have two build modes: Debug and non-Debug (release) modes that you can build and run with.
+But that's not important for this exercise.
+We just want a debug executable.

 Creating the hello-world-1 executable is simply a matter of: